Megalimidae – Asian Barbets

 Although none of the Asian barbets are considered threatened, several species are known to be intolerant of deforestation and require old-growth forest to thrive.
 For example, in Singapore only the second-growth-tolerant Red-crowned Barbet remains of the species originally found there, as well as the Coppersmith Barbet which has expanded its range and colonised Singapore in the 1960s.

-According to the IOC there are 34 species of Asian Barbets in this family, which are:
+According to the IOC and others undertaking DNA and morphological research, there are 35 species of Asian Barbets in the Megalimidae family, which are:

 Fire-tufted Barbet Psilopogon pyrolophus